 The oldest item in my collection, same year of manufacture as me - 1972!
 The very first calculator that really fitted a shirt pocket - the Sinclair Executive.
 With new batteries it still works; after four decades!

-Slightly younger (1977), but certainly the queen of beauty: The silver Sinclair Sovereign.
-In absolute mint condition.
-I also have the black one
+Slightly younger (1977), but certainly pieces of beauty: The silver and black Sinclair Sovereign calculators.
+In absolute mint condition

 The Sinclair Microvision MTV1B from 1978.
 Right, the Sinclair FTV1 pocket television from 1984.
 According to the seller, the MTVB1 formerly belonged to the marketing manager of Sinclair, Cambridge.
 Both TVs are still working, unfortunately there´s no aerial signal any longer

 The Sinclair Scientific I received as a kit from the US.
 It´s powered by an Arduino emulating the original TMC0805 chip

 The Sinclair X1 radio was released in 1997 for less than 10 GBP

 The tiny Z-1 in-ear radio came out in the late 90s.
 This one is absolutely mint and was a former part of the Tedeschi collection